 - Rename each photograph with your name and a sequential number something like this:

 We suggest you name the files you most want to display with the lowest numbers.
 When we have too many photographs to display in the time allotted, we may need to limit each photographer to one or two photographs.
 We will give preference to you #1 and #2 images.

 - ATTACH, do not embed, the files to a new email message addressed to:

 firstname.lastname@example.org for challenges.

-- Place the word "Challenge" or "Showcase" or the name of the exhibition and the meeting or exhibition date in the SUBJECT: of your email.
-Please, we often have several events pending.
+- Place the word "Showcase" or "Challenge" or the name of the exhibition and the Showcase, Challenge or Exhibition date in the SUBJECT: of your email.
+Please, we often have several events pending at once.
 Don't make us guess.

 - If you do NOT want your photographs posted on the club website, include the following statement in your email submission:

 "DO NOT include my photographs on the DPCA website."

 The request to block website display must appear in the same email with your submission files.
 If you don’t include this specific request with your submission we will assume that your pictures may be posted on the club website.
 Pictures displayed on the website will be attributed to the photographer.

 - Please include your EXIF data in each file submission.
 Try "Exporting to file" instead of to "Website" when preparing your .JPG images.
 Read the export choices carefully.